 Clark’s favorite prepaid cards give you the ability to use the card with no fees, along with offering at least some basic consumer protections.
 Those protections can include restoring your funds if your card is lost or stolen or that your money is safe if there is fraudulent activity on the card.

 - If you still write paper checks, you don’t have to get them from your bank!
-Consumer Reports found great deals at Costco and Walmart.
+You can find great deals at Costco and Walmart.

 How to switch to a new bank

-Switching banks can get tricky depending on how many accounts, cards, automatic payments and other things you have set up.
+Switching banks can get tricky depending on how many accounts, cards, automatic payments and other things you may have set up through your current accounts.
 Here are a few steps to take to make the process as easy as possible.

 1. Open a new checking account

 If you’re switching your primary banking services to a new bank, credit union or online bank, first open a checking account to start the process of moving things over.
 Most banks will allow you to do this online, and if not, then it’s a pretty quick process in person at your local branch.
-Opening the new account may require an initial deposit of $50 or less.
+Opening the new account may require an initial deposit of $50 or less, but just make sure there’s no annual fee on the checking account.

 2. Switch your paycheck direct deposit